joangerard/SuperFortranCompiler/README.md

 # Super Fortran Compiler

+A simple compiler for Super Fortran language (A very simple version of Fortran language).
+This is an example for creating your own compiler containing all the necessary steps to generate your own compiler.
+The grammar and all language aspects are documented and well defined in .pdf files inside Documents-Manuals/Statements folder.

+The complete documentation about the development and the command line options that this project offers can be found in folder Documents-Manuals/Documents.

+In order to make it run just generate a .jar file and use the command line implicitly used in the documentation.
+You can use Gradle as well.

+This project is separated in three main parts: Syntax Analyzer, Parser and Semantic Analyzer.

+We use JFlex and LLVM.

 ### Part 1 : Lexical Analyzer ###
 Recognize the different lexical units of "Super Fortran" language using Jflex

+### Part 2 : Parser ###
+Simple decent recursive parser

+### Part 3 : Code Generation LLVM ###
+Generate LLVM code in order to complete the compiler process.

 ## Installing / Getting started